Tjol Lategan: 1953 Australia tour of South Africa

 Latagen played in the first two Tests against the touring Australia team of 1953.
-The first game, played at Johannesburg saw South Africa win 25–3, where Lategan was joined at centre by his old team mate van Schoor.
+The first game, played at Johannesburg saw South Africa win 25–3, where Lategan was joined at centre by his old teammate van Schoor.
 The next Test, played on 5 September, saw Lategan part of a losing international side for the first, and only, time.
 South Africa were beaten at Cape Town by a narrow 14–18 scoreline.
 The loss was blamed on the Springboks desire to please the crowd by switching away from their normal kicking game, to one based on running with the ball.
 Whether Lategan would have been replaced, like several other members of the team is unknown as he badly injured his arm before the third Test, which kept him out of rugby for a year.
 Although Lategan continued to play rugby switching from Western Province to Boland during the 1953/54 season, he never represented South Africa at international level again.